cabforum/cabforum.org/content/posts/2024/2024-10-f2f63-seattle/forum/index.md

     * 283: new inclusion requests need to support automation
   * CRLite
     * Currently there are three revocation reasons.
 The idea is to focus on security-sensitive revocaton reasons instead or ordinary or administrative revocations.
-    * Mozilla will seek CABF buy in for their reason codes
+    * Mozilla will seek CABF buy-in for their reason codes
-    * Graphs of revocation reasons were presented, most comon reasons are cessation, superseded, key_compromise and unspecified.
+    * Graphs of revocation reasons were presented, most common reasons are cessation, superseded, key_compromise and unspecified.
-    * 67% of all revocations is superseded but poisened by a single issuing CA.
+    * 67% of all revocations is superseded but poisoned by a single issuing CA.
     * Without godaddy 71% unspecified.
     * Graphs for the issuing CA with largest revocation sets were presented
     * Conclusion is that there needs to be better guidance and harmonisation on the revocation reason codes.
 It is suggested the TLS BR need to be modified / improved
   * Questions / discussion
     * Revocation reasons
       * Somebody asked why reason codes are needed at all: Ben responded they want to segregate security-sensitive from administrative revocations.
-What when customers submittied the wrong reason?
+What when customers submitted the wrong reason?
-      * Trev mentioned that the only relevant one is key compromise, the others seem to be insignifcant.
-Key comrpomise seems to be the only one consumers are not confused about.
+      * Trev mentioned that the only relevant one is key compromise, the others seem to be insignificant.
+Key compromise seems to be the only one consumers are not confused about.
-      * Letsencrypt remarked that 99% of revocations are at the request of the ACME client.
-Their distrubtion has very little to do with their policy, but more with ACME client implementation.
-For the unspecifieds, a hugh chunk of that is their own testing.
+      * LetsEncrypt remarked that 99% of revocations are at the request of the ACME client.
+Their distribution has very little to do with their policy, but more with ACME client implementation.
+For the unspecified, a huge chunk of that is their own testing.
       * Trev remarked that CA can't educate users on the reasons.
       * Ryan Dickinson said if we want to group everything security sensitive under key\_compromise this might unintentionally blacklist certain keys for no further issuance even if that is not required
       * Trev remarked that key compromise is the only one that consumers seem to be able to properly understand / comprehend